-When studying to be fluent in French, master these common greetings to shape your conversational proficiencies.
+When studying to be fluent in French, master these common greetings in French to shape your conversational proficiencies.
+Your greeting in French can make or break your first impression.
 Almost everybody who speaks French uses the subsequent list of vocabularies: These jargons are so very French.

 You can also download this list in PDF version below.

 |bise: faire la bise||to kiss (on both cheeks)|

 |être à la bourre||to be late|